The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

 \subsection{Semi-Classical Approximation}

-In this subsection we will take a first look at the whole system consisting of a to-be-studied system P and a quantum spacetime reference frame R that P is relative to.
-After the calibration, P and R evolve independently, and we assume that they do not interact, then the total action is written as
+In this subsection we will take a first look at the whole system consisting of a to-be-studied quantum physical system P and a quantum spacetime reference frame R which P relative to.
+After the calibration, the entanglement between P and R is developed.
+Then P and R evolve independently, and we assume that they do not interact, so the total action can be separably written as

 Without loss of generality, we consider the to-be-studied system is a scalar fields theory formulated in the same laboratory wall frame as that formulating the spacetime reference system Eq.(\ref{eq:NLSM}),